derhansen/sf_event_mgt/Documentation/Addons/SfEventMgtMultireg/Index.rst

 The price is for the development of a custom version of sf_event_mgt_multireg with an extension key and a PHP namespace of your choice.

-Please contact me by email at torben@derhansen.com for ordering, questions and/or additional requirements.
+Please contact me by email at torben@derhansen.com for inquiry, questions and/or additional requirements.